Ceelog/phpdoc-en/src/ref/var.md

 ### Return Values

-The integer value of `var` on success, or 0 on failure.
+The integer value of `value` on success, or 0 on failure.
 Empty arrays return 0, non-empty arrays return 1.

 The maximum value depends on the system.
 32 bit systems have a maximum